laubach/bs_parent_care_modifies_size_phys/README.md

 # bs_parent_care_modifies_size_phys

 # Manuscript Citation
 Laubach, Z. M., Madden, S. A., Pardue, A., and Safran, R. J. 2025.
-The American Naturalist.
-Does parental care modify the association of early-life size and growth with physiology?
+Does parental care modify the association of early-life size and growth with physiology? _The American Naturalist._

 ----

 ### Author names, affiliations and contact information
-Zachary M. Laubach, 1
+* Zachary M. Laubach, 1
-Email: zachary.laubach@colorado.edu
+* Email: zachary.laubach@colorado.edu

-Sage A. Madden, 2
+* Sage A. Madden, 2
-Aleea Pardue, 1
+* Aleea Pardue, 1
-Rebecca J. Safran, 1
+* Rebecca J. Safran, 1

-1 Department of Ecology and Evolutionary Biology, University of Colorado, Boulder, CO, USA 2 Department of Evolution and Ecology, University of California, Davis, CA, USA
+* 1 Department of Ecology and Evolutionary Biology, University of Colorado, Boulder, CO, USA
+* 2 Department of Evolution and Ecology, University of California, Davis, CA, USA

 ----